pancitAnton09/Exploratory-Data-Analysis-on-Spotify-2023-Dataset-Python-/README.md

 ## How Exactly Did I Code? 😎
 * To accomplish this project, I followed a systematic approach, in which I addressed each aspect of the exploratory data analysis (EDA) step by step.
 Below are the questions I answered, a detailed coding procedure I undertook, and a short analysis of the data's results:

- ### Preliminary Procedures: 📝
+### Preliminary Procedures📝
- * The first step to do when coding is to always import Python's Built-in libraries that will be needed
+ * The first step to do when coding is to always import Python's Built-in libraries that will be needed.
 ```python
 #Import Python Libraries needed for the data analysis and visualization
 import pandas as pd